 The Agent Fleet That Runs My Business

 I'm Zack Proser.
-I'm an applied AI engineer at WorkOS, and I run a solo business on the side: AI-transformation consulting, paid workshops and trainings, teaching, and the content you're reading now.
+I'm an AI engineer on the applied AI team at WorkOS, and I run a solo business on the side: AI-transformation consulting, paid workshops and trainings, teaching, and the content you're reading now.
 The job is helping teams ship AI in production instead of demoing it once, and if that's what your team needs you can get in touch here.
 That business has the workload of a small company and the headcount of one tired parent.

 So I built a fleet of agents to run it.
 A team of single-purpose bots, each owning one domain, coordinated by an orchestrator, and I drive the whole thing from Slack on my phone.